 juju switch command to get the current controller name:

 This will shutdown and terminate all running instances on that cloud.

 The Ubuntu Kubernetes deployment uses open-source operations, or operations as code, known as charms.
 These charms are assembled from layers which keeps the code smaller and more focused on the operations of just Kubernetes and its components.

 The Kubernetes layer and bundles can be found in the

 project on github.com:

-Feature requests, bug reports, pull requests or any feedback would be much appreciated.Create an Issue Edit this Page
+Feature requests, bug reports, pull requests and feedback are appreciated.Create an Issue Edit this Page